The Course

 4-week LIVE online course

-become a realist still life painter
+the realist still life method

 You’re ready to paint exactly what you want.

-But, some how your paintings aren’t looking convincingly real.
+But, somehow your paintings aren’t looking convincingly real.
 You find yourself mixing and re-mixing colors that never look quite right.
 And, it’s feels impossible to correctly render what’s in your setup onto your canvas.
 You’re left wondering how to make the objects in your paintings actually look like real 3D forms, not just 2D cut-out shapes…and you’re wondering if it’s even possible to make real progress without investing years in art school — that will probably only focus on abstract work anyway.

 If this is how you’re feeling, you’re in the right place.